Pistold/BorderlessApp/README.md

 # Borderless Window Manager

-A small Windows tray app: pick a running game once, and it stays borderless automatically from then on — even if you launch the app before the game.
+A small Windows tray app: pick a running game or any window once, and it stays borderless automatically from then on. even if you launch the app before the game.
+This only works if a game is in windowed mode before you add it to the list.

 ## How it works